-An estimator works out how much it will cost to deliver the project in terms of time, resources and materials needed.
-Usually involved in a project during the early stages an estimator compiles estimates, assesses material, labour and equipment required and analyses different quotes from subcontractors and suppliers.
+Estimator Planner/Scheduler Cost engineer An estimator works out how much it will cost to deliver the project in terms of time, resources and materials needed.
+Usually involved in a project during the early stages an estimator compiles estimates, assesses material, labour and equipment required and analyses different quotes from sub- contractors and suppliers.
 Often there is little information to base estimates on and so an estimator has to use a variety of tools and techniques to generate a realistic estimate.
 An estimator is concerned with working out the most realistic forecast of project cost, while ensuring that the contract can be carried out profitably.
 S/he uses techniques and processes such as: data analysis, estimating methods, risk analysis, and uncertainty modelling.
+A planner compiles project plans, schedules and forecasts at commissioning, start-up and throughout the project.
+This includes reviewing and assisting in developing contractor schedules and ensuring contractor plans are realistic and achievable.
+S/he will be involved throughout the project monitoring monthly progress in terms of schedule, progress and manpower data, reviewing contractor performance, analysing the schedule, reviewing risk, reviewing assumptions, and recommending corrective action(s).
+A planner is critical in terms of ensuring deadlines are met and work is progressing to meet critical milestones and uses techniques such as earned value analysis and performance factor calculations.
+A cost engineer produces the best forecast of final cost and revenue for the project - working out how much time, money and resource a project is going to use, then controls the project costs and revenue using techniques and processes such as: value engineering, value analysis, profitability analysis, cost analysis/cost assessment and design-to-cost.
+S/he keeps a close eye on project finances and contractual relationships, making sure that the financial position of construction projects is accurately reported and controlled effectively.
+To do this s/he uses concept engineering, detailed designs, productivity analysis and quantity analysis.